Copilot-Language/copilot-language.github.io/index.md

 ## Contact
 The project is currently maintained by Frank Dedden and Alwyn Goodloe (NASA Langley Research Center).
-For any questions, remarks, ideas etc. please sent an email to [dev@dedden.net](mailto:dev@dedden.net).
+For any questions, remarks, ideas etc. please send an email to [dev@dedden.net](mailto:dev@dedden.net).